YUDOUFU123/MyDjangoBlog/README.md

 # MyDjangoBlog
-this is my blog with Django
+This is my blog with Django
+## What to do
+Is a small project for practice